 Putting on a festival of that size must be a huge task, where did you even start?

-Last years festival was a huge success, are you planning an even bigger MIP festival next year?
+The festival is becoming a huge success, are you planning an even bigger MIP festival this year?

-Well strangely enough no- we have scaled it back a little.
-Last year was a real learning curve.
+Well strangely enough no- we have scaled it back a little from the first few years, those were a real learning curve.
 We had 4 venues and even putting PA and back line in all 4 cost us a lot of money.
 We are not out to make a profit but to break even would be nice!
 If we were to make any profit it would go to Parkinson’s UK which was is chosen charity for now.
 We rely heavily on sponsorship.
 So this year we have 2 venues and 20 acts.
 Hopefully from this year it will grow!